 Related: U.S. attorney investigating GM recall

 GM CEO Mary Barra and NHTSA acting administrator David Friedman will testify before the House panel on Tuesday and a Senate committee on Wednesday.

-Although it first announced the recall in February, GM said parts to repair the vehicles will not be available until April.
-It has told customers their vehicles are safe to drive if they remove all objects except the vehicle's key from the keychain.
+Although GM first announced the recall in February, the company said parts to repair the vehicles will not be available until April.
+GM has told customers their vehicles are safe to drive if they remove all objects, except the vehicle's key from the key chain.